mity/mctrl/README.md

 and refer to CMake documentation to learn more about CMake, its options and capabilities.

+### After Build

-Finally, consider running a mCtrl test-suite to verify correctness of your build.
+After the building, consider running a mCtrl test-suite to verify correctness of your build.
 The test suite, as well as some examples demonstrating mCtrl, are built as part of the mCtrl build process.

 ## License